Stuycs-K/final-project-10-mongem-tangw/WORKLOG.md

 Worked with Matthew to fix user interface so it's functioning for the MVP, and outlined the demo presentation + practiced.
 Created demo branch, hid Creator method and fixed typos so the project MVP is ready to present.
 Updated main and demo as well.

+### 6/4/23

+Diagrammed out a new user interface.
+Will implement in class tomorrow.

 ## Matthew